d3x0r/JSOX/README.md

 comes when you have a lot of the same sort of record with the same field names repeated often.

-JSON is an excellent data format, but thought to be better.
+ * adds macro/class support for object field names.
+ * adds support for bigint numbers; indicated with an 'n' suffix.
+ * adds support for Date parsing.

-**PESON is a proposed extension to JSON** that aims to make it easier for *humans to write and maintain* by hand.
+**JSOX is a proposed extension to JSON** that aims to make it easier for *humans to write and maintain* by hand.
 It does this by adding some minimal syntax features directly from ECMAScript 6.

-PESON is a **superset of JavaScript**, although adds **no new data types**, and **works with all existing JSON content**.
-Some features allowed in PESON are not directly supported by Javascript; although all javascript parsable features can be used in PESON, except functions or any other code construct, transporting only data save as JSON.
+JSOX is a **superset of JavaScript**, although adds **no new data types**, and **works with all existing JSON content**.
+Some features allowed in JSOX are not directly supported by Javascript; although all javascript parsable features can be used in JSOX, except functions or any other code construct, transporting only data save as JSON.

-PESON is *not* an official successor to JSON, and PESON content may *not* work with existing JSON parsers.
-For this reason, PESON files use a new .peson extension. *(TODO: new MIME type needed too.)*
+JSOX is *not* an official successor to JSON, and JSOX stringified content *will not* work with existing JSON parsers.
+For this reason, JSOX files use a new .jsox extension. *(TODO: new MIME type needed too.)*

 The code is a **reference JavaScript implementation** for both Node.js and all browsers.
-It is a completly new implementation.
+The code is derrived from JSON-6 sources.

 ## Why

+Beyond the existing reasons for JSON5/JSON6 for their modifications; this addresses the biggest shortcoming of JSON, which is the repetitive and redundant specification of field names; especially when lots of the same sort of object is represented.

+This also aims to provide support for BigInt and Date format for less work at the application layer.  **A method for handling typed array object members should also be impelemented**

+(Historic Why below)

 JSON isn’t the friendliest to *write*.
 Keys need to be quoted, objects and arrays can’t have trailing commas, and comments aren’t allowed — even though